 What is rugged design?

-If a server, workstation, mini PC or laptop has a rugged design, it’s been stress-tested to endure, function and perform in extreme environments, usually according to military and industrial standards, such as MIL-STD-810, MIL-STD-461 or D0-160.
+If a server, workstation, mini PC or other computer has a rugged design, it’s been stress-tested to endure, function and perform in extreme environments, usually according to military and industrial standards, such as MIL-STD-810, MIL-STD-461 or DO-160.

 When a rugged device is placed in a harsh environment – this could be a location that receives extremely high or low temperatures or a place with lots of moving parts, such as a factory floor - the ruggedization process ensures the survival of not only the device’s chassis or outer casing but also its internal components.